Newsletter Subscribe

 Baker of Things

 From the team behind Maker Coffee comes Baker of Things, Melbourne’s newest pastry haven, and it’s got serious Beatrix Bakes energy.
 Helmed by ex-Beatrix caker Zoe, this spot ditches the pastry-heavy lineup for a cake cabinet that hits different.
 Think blackberry yo-yos, raspberry caramel Lamingtons, citrus layer cakes, blackcurrant cream buns, and what might just be Melbourne’s best fougasse (seriously, the fillings are outrageous).
-Opening Friday—get in early before the good stuff sells out.
-This one’s going to be big.
+Get in early before the good stuff sells out.

 117 Burnley Street, Richmond